MooersLab/cctbxsnips-Emacs/README.md

 ## yasnippets

 The yasnippets package is a top-rated snippet manager for Emacs.
-There other snippets managers for Emacs, but yasnippets currently dominates the field.
+There are other snippets managers for Emacs, but yasnippets is very popular.
 The yasnippets package is not built into Emacs and must be installed separately.
 It is available in MELPA.